 Allergies are abnormal physical reactions you experience when you are exposed to substances (allergens) to which you have developed an allergy.
-These substances are usually harmless and do not produce symptoms in normal, non-allergic people.
+These substances are usually harmless and do not produce symptoms in non-allergic people.

-begins pollinating in late August and continues until the first frost.
-Late springtime pollens come from grasses, i.e., Timothy, Bermuda, and Johnson.
+One of the most significant causes of allergic rhinitis in the United States is ragweed.
+Ragweed begins pollinating in late August and continues until the first frost.
+Late springtime pollens come from grasses, including Timothy, Bermuda, and Johnson.
 Early springtime hay fever is most often caused by pollens of trees such as elm, maple, birch, beech, oak, hickory, and cottonwood.
 Colorful or fragrant flowering plants rarely cause allergy symptoms because their pollens are too heavy to be airborne.

 Mold spores can also cause allergy problems.
-Molds are present all year long and grow outdoors and indoors.
+Molds are present all year long and grow both outdoors and indoors.
 Dead leaves and farm areas are common sources for outdoor molds.
 Indoor plants, old books, bathrooms, and damp areas are common sources of indoor mold growth.
 Mold is also common in foods such as cheese and fermented beverages.

-Types of Testing
+Types of Allergy Testing

+If these medications are unsuccessful at controlling symptoms, then allergy immunotherapy may be considered.
 When you get allergy shots, small doses of the substances that you are allergic to are injected into your arm.
-This helps your immune system to build a tolerance to the allergens.
+This helps your immune system build a tolerance to the allergens.

 At first, allergy shots are given once a week as you are in the building stage.
 When you receive allergy shots, you must stay in the office for 15 to 20 minutes to be observed for any reaction to the shots.
 Redness and warmth at the shot site are common but go away after a short period of time.